terraform-google-modules/terraform-google-bastion-host/modules/iap-tunneling/README.md

 allow-ssh-from-iap-to-tunnel  default  INGRESS    1000      tcp:22        False
 ```

-Once the IAM bindings for IAP-secured Tunnel User is created, you can verify them with something
+Once the IAM members for IAP-secured Tunnel User is created, you can verify them with something
 similar to the following:

 ```